jules2689/trudeau/docs/2020-04-21/post_news.md

 My question is for Dr. Tam.
 Dr. Tam, your counterpart in the United States, Dr. Fauci, talked last week about a road back for professional sports, games played without any fans in the stands.
-I'm just wondering, do you think similar thing could happen in Canada?and could I just get your thoughts on the potential returnof professional sports in Canada?
+I'm just wondering, do you think similar thing could happen in Canada? and could I just get your thoughts on the potential return of professional sports in Canada?